Study Support & Alternative Arrangements

 Extensions can be helpful, but sometimes can contribute to a build-up of workload pressure.

 If you will be away for long periods of time or have multiple upcoming competition or performance commitments it may be helpful to arrange a study plan with your Program Director to negotiate attendance alternatives and discuss how best to manage your study/training/competition schedules.

 Deferring an Exam

-As a Registered Elite Athlete and Performer you can apply for a secondary assessment (deferred and special consideration exam) if you have significant sporting or performance commitments at the time of your examination.
+As a Registered Elite Athlete and Performer you can apply for a secondary exam (deferred exam) if you have significant sporting or performance commitments at the time of your examination.

 - Evidence of your participation the competition or performance e.g. competition registration confirmation or a letter from your coach.

 - A copy of your EAPP registration confirmation email.